-The Group is operating with negative equity, and with limited liquidity.
-The cash position as of 31 December 2021 was USD 9.9 million.
+The cash and cash equivalent position as of 31 December 2022 was USD 11.4 million.
 As further described under Risks and uncertainty factors, the Company's outstanding convertible bond and its bank facilities contain financial covenants requiring that the Company has a minimum of USD 2.5 million in free cash and / or cash equivalents.